Twenty finalists earned their places via the groups, with another four to come through the new play-off system.

 Who qualified from the groups?

-The 20 sides have been assigned to the following pots for the finals draw in Bucharest on 30 November (check here to see how the seedings were determined):
+The 20 sides were assigned to the following pots for the finals draw in Bucharest on 30 November 2019 (check here to see how the seedings were determined):

 Pot 1: Belgium, Italy (hosts), England (hosts), Germany (hosts), Spain (hosts), Ukraine